-The President, with the approval of the Board of Trustees, appoints one member of the Ethics Committee as the Committee's Chair to serve for a maximum term of two years as the principal administrative officer responsible for management of the promulgation, interpretation, and enforcement of the Standards of Ethics.
+The President, with the approval of the Board of Trustees, appoints one member of the Ethics Committee, who has previously served on the Committee, as the Committee's Chair to serve for a maximum term up to of two years. as the principal administrative officer responsible for management of the promulgation, interpretation, and enforcement of the Standards of Ethics.
 In the event that the Chair is not available for a meeting, the Chair may appoint any remaining member to act as Chair.
 The President may remove and replace the Chair of the Committee, with the approval of the Board of Trustees, at any time, with or without cause.
 The Chair presides at and participates in meetings of the Ethics Committee and is responsible directly and exclusively to the Board of Trustees, using staff, legal counsel, and other resources necessary to fulfill the responsibilities of administering the Standards of Ethics.